 One of the reasons I created this blog is because when I started searching for information about my sociopathic personality, the only online articles I could find were either entirely false or grossly misinformed.
-This infuriated me.
+This was extremely frustrating for me.

 Once I received my doctorate, I knew I wanted to dedicate my life to helping other sociopaths find their way.
 One way I try and do this is by spotlighting articles on my blog in an effort to increase awareness and separate fact from fiction.

 This week’s article is currently sitting on Health.com.
-It was written by someone called Rosie McCall, who posted it not too long ago.
+9 Ways to Spot a Sociopath was written by Rosie McCall, who posted it not too long ago.
 While certain facets of this feature are accurate, so much of it is not.
 Let’s break it down.

 The reason for this is simple: Sociopathic individuals sometimes meet the qualifications for antisocial disorder, but antisocial individuals do not generally meet the qualifications of sociopathy.

 Make sense?
 Probably not.
-Let’s look at a some research research.
+Let’s look at a some research.

 In 1991 a group of individuals diagnosed with antisocial personality were also tested for sociopathy.
-Only 30.2% of those individuals also qualified as sociopaths (Hare et al., 1991).
+Only 30.2% of those individuals also qualified as sociopaths.
 In another study, a group of incarcerated males was tested for both disorders.
-More than 60% of this population met the criteria for antisocial personality disorder, but only 25% of the same population met the criteria for sociopathy (Graves, 2000).
+More than 60% of this population met the criteria for antisocial personality disorder, but only 25% of the same population met the criteria for sociopathy.

 In paragraph three McCall quotes Dr. Donald Black who says, “the disorder can be relatively mild.
 Maybe they lie, maybe they get into trouble with their spouses, and that’s about it.
 Most people are in the middle.”

 This is absolutely correct.
 Most of us are in the middle.
 More and more studies are suggesting that sociopathy is a spectrum disorder, meaning there are some bad cases, not so bad cases, and a bunch of stuff happening in between.